dataforgoodfr/12_bloom/README.md

 You must have a functionnal PostgreSQL instance with connexion informations (database server hostname or ip, user, password, database name, port to use)

+See [development environment](./docs/notes/development.environment.md) for more information on required environment variables

 #### Install Backend Application with Poetry